janklab/SLF4M/README.md

 ```
 >> m = containers.Map;
 >> m('foo') = 42; m('bar') = struct;
->> logm.info('Hello, world! %s', m)
+>> logger.info('Hello, world! %s', m)
 09:52:29.809 INFO  base - Hello, world!
 2-by-1 containers.Map
 ```

-To launch the configuration GUI, run `logm.Log4jConfigurator.showGui`.
+To launch the configuration GUI, run `logger.Log4jConfigurator.showGui`.
 This GUI lets you set the logging levels and other attributes of the various loggers in your Matlab session.

 For more details, see the [User's Guide](doc/UserGuide.md).